8ctavio/vergil/apps/docs/src/components/alert.md

 ```

 :::tip
-`Alert`'s backdrop `z-index` value is by default set to `10` through a css variable.
+`AlertFeed` backdrop `z-index` value is by default set to `60` through a css variable.
 See [Styles](/get-started.md#styles) on the Get Started guide to learn how to overwrite Vergil's css variables.
 :::

 ```js